JonsaL3/JonsaL3/README.md

 # Hello there! ✌️

-👋 Hi, I'm Gonzalo, I'm currently specializing in mobile programming, specifically for android, I do not rule out in the future to develop for ios or desktop applications, I am studying the superior degree of multiplatform application development and previously I studied the medium degree of microcomputer systems and networks.
+👋 Hi, I'm Gonzalo, I'm currently specializing in mobile programming, specifically for android, I do not rule out in the future to develop for ios or desktop applications (WIP).

 🏜️ I love to design and bring to reality user interfaces, on the other hand, I also like to create everything related to application servers, databases etc...

-🎡 In my free time I like to create projects that make my life easier, for example, a telegram bot that reminds me every day something, home automation projects with the raspberry pi among others ...
-Some of them I will upload here.
+🎡 In my spare time, I create applications for my portfolio and/or for publication.

 ▶️ Some of the technologies I have worked with to a greater or lesser extent are the following: